 Second, we are the only firm in the state to be accepted into Primerus, which screens potential members by speaking to judges, other lawyers, bar associations, clients, and insurance carriers about a firm’s integrity, work product, fee structure, education, civility, and community service.

-Last but not least, by limiting the number of cases we accept, Mellino Law Firm is able to give misdiagnosis claims the attention they deserve to make sure nothing else goes overlooked.
+Last but not least, by limiting the number of cases we accept, Mellino Law Firm is able to give wrong diagnosis claims the attention they deserve to make sure nothing else goes overlooked.
 When you us, you’ll speak to an attorney, not a case manager.
 Contact our Cleveland office today for a free consultation or call 440-333-3800.